explodinglabs/explodinglabs.github.io/_json-rpc/pyzmq-jsonrpc.markdown

 ---
 {::options syntax_highlighter_opts="default_lang: python" /}

+We'll build a [ZeroMQ](http://zeromq.org) server in Python to process JSON-RPC requests on port 5000.
+It should respond to "ping" with "pong".

 * TOC
 {:toc}

 Server
 ======

-The server will handle incoming JSON-RPC requests on port 5000.
-When it receives "ping", it should respond with "pong".

-Install requirements
+Install dependencies
 --------------------

 ``` shell